 “Cool,” Rube said.
 “Thanks.”
 He reached over and unlocked his right claws, letting them snap back into their chambers.

 Man alive, it was really good that he was a lot more relaxed now.
 For a little bit there, Sofia thought Rube was going to get into a shouting match with Sanura.
 Well… at Sanura, more like.
 She didn’t really shout.
-She might’ve just blown him off, ‘cause that’s what she used to do with Harry and Victor.
-Which would’ve only made Rube madder.
+And then… and then Sanura would’ve felt even worse.

 And Sofia was feeling a little better, too.
 It was gonna be hard to see Papá again, worse than he’d been before.
 It was gonna be really hard to work through all the things with him.
 But Alvaro was right.
 For all that had happened, for all he’d faced, Papá was still Papá.
 He still loved her to the end of the world and back.
 She could help him remember that.
-They could do it.
+They could work through it together.

 And then maybe he’d be able to be an abuelo.